macreiben-dev/pit-wall-acquisition/README.md

 The adapter to integrate the plugin to simhub.

+## Coding

-## How to add new telemetry fields ?
+### How to add new telemetry fields in code ?

 - Update PluginManagerWrapper and IPluginRecordRepository to expose the field from simhub plugin manager
 - Update LiveAggregator add the new performance counter to liveAggregator.

+### Limitations

+- Autofac should not be updated because it has a dependencies in commong with Simhub.